 [Tweet “TOASTED COCONUT EVERYTHING. #truffles #obsessed from @WhatTheForkBlog”]

 So.
 Tropical means coconuts.
 Which means, I’d still get to choose three things since coconuts are already there.
 I win at games like this.

 [Tweet “Tough day?
 Toasted Coconut Truffles to the rescue! #recipe from @WhatTheForkBlog”]

 Anyways, coconut.
-My grandfather-in-law loves coconut as much as I do so these toasted coconut truffles were actually a birthday gift for him.
+My grandfather-in-law loves coconut as much as I do so these gluten free toasted coconut truffles were actually a birthday gift for him.
 Every time I make something with coconut or the word coconut pops up in conversation, he likes to tell me about all the fresh coconut he had when he was in the military stationed in Guam.

 You guys, he even had a monkey!
 I mean really, that’s living the island life.
 All the coconuts you could ever want AND a pet monkey.
 So awesome.

 These toasted coconut truffles, also awesome.
 Enjoy!

 Be sure to follow me on Instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – I love seeing what you make!